aturcotte/exquires/docs/index.rst

 Introduction
 ============

-**EXQUIRES** is an open source framework for assessing the performance of image upsampling methods.
+**EXQUIRES** is an open source framework for assessing the accuracy of image upsampling methods. **EXQUIRES** can also be used to compare image difference metrics, or to measure the impact of various factors, including test image selection and properties, downsampler choice, resizing ratio, etc.

 An upsampler's performance is based on its ability to reconstruct test images from various reduced versions.
 The downsampler used to reduce the images has an influence on the re-enlargements, so any number of downsampling methods can be used.
 The difference between the re-enlargements